projectshft/code-challenge/README.md

 ```

 ## Problem 6 - Worth 2 Points
 Write a function called `scoreScrabble` which takes a string as an argument (a single word) and returns the word's scrabble score as a number.
-For reference, the following letters are the worth the following points:
+For reference, the following letters are the worth of the following points:

 * 1 - a, e, i, o, u, l, n, r, s, t
 * 2 - d, g